em2396/rancid-tomatillos/README.md

 ## 🚧 Challenges
 ❗ Using Cypress for the first time was challenging and difficult to wrap our heads around the syntax compared to previously using mocha and chai.
+❗ At first, the CSS was challenging and the responsive design was being difficult because of our code.
+We got it working through using an event listener.